mwallraf/oneos_upgrader/README.md

 This role supports both versions automatically.

+## Failures

+In case of a failure then the process will be aborted for a host, this could mean that the report will not be generated.
+Failed hosts are also not displayed in the report.

 ## Role tags

-There are 4 tags that you can use to define the mode of the role:
+There are 4 tags that you can use to define the mode of the role, if no tags are specified then a complete upgrade will be performed:

-- report: does pre-checks and reports the current status and software compliancy
+- report: only run the pre-checks and generate a status report (by default this tag will always be performed)
-- staging: does pre-checks and software installs but no post-checks or reboots
-- reboot: reboots and does post-upgrade checks but without pre-checks are staging, to be used if you have done the staging beforehand
-- upgrade (default): combines staging + reboot
+- staging: performs all possible tasks to prepare an upgrade but will not cause any outage, in most cases this means that only a reboot is required after the staging process
+- upload: only performs the file upload process, only files required for the upgrade will be uploaded
+- upgrade: performs all necessary steps required to finish the upgrade

 ## Default role variables